 - Always plan your trip home, especially at night.
 You may want to pre-book a taxi or arrange transport with a friend.
-Always make sure you have enough money to get home. - Avoid staying out past 8pm. - If you have a part-time job, do not work during school nightsMonday Thursday and return home by 9pm on weekends. - Try to travel with a friend or in a group at night. - Keep your bag and belongings close to your body and where you can always see them. - Leave valuables at home if you don't need to take them with you.
+Always make sure you have enough money to get home. - Avoid staying out past 8pm. - If you have a part-time job, do not work during school nights Monday - Thursday and return home by 9pm on weekends. - Try to travel with a friend or in a group at night. - Keep your bag and belongings close to your body and where you can always see them. - Leave valuables at home if you don't need to take them with you.
 This includes jewellery, electronic equipment such as your laptop and your passport. - Do not carry large amounts of money with you.
-You can take money out at ATMs found in shops, supermarkets, petrol stations, shopping malls, bars, shop fronts and many other public places. - Do not accept parcels that do not directly belong to you.
-You will be held legally responsible for the contents of the parcels. - Do not pay for school fees through people who offer discounts.
-This is a SCAM. - Call 000 in the event of an emergency.
-Remember, calls to 000 are free of charge.
+You can take money out at ATMs found in shops, supermarkets, petrol stations, shopping malls, shop fronts and many other public places.